mrf919/Disaster-Response-Dashboard/README.md

 to run this project, the follosing commands should be executed in the project root directory:

     -   python data/process_data.py [messages_filepath] [categories_filepath] [database_filepath]

-        [messages_filepath] is the path to the .csv data which contains the "disaster_messages"
+   [messages_filepath] is the path to the .csv data which contains the "disaster_messages" [categories_filepath] is the path to the .csv data which contains the "disaster_categories" [database_filepath] is the path to the .db data which contains the which is going to stor the data

+   -    python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 ## Results
 The findings and the resualts of the code is availble [here](https://medium.com/@m.r.farhood/is-there-any-trend-change-in-tools-used-c4cbb41d4710)